Kalabasa/leanrada.com/src/pages/works/canvalogomaker.md

 	</video>
 </span>

+## Online logo generator

-Logo Maker is a tool to generate a customized logo in Canva.
+Logo Maker is a tool that generates a customized logo in Canva.
 You supply the brand name, style, and colors; it will do the rest! ✨ <small>Actually, color customization isn’t available yet, but will be soon!</small>

 My role in this project was the implementation of the landing page and the “choices” modal interface.

 <span class="bleed">![screenshot](../img/canvalogomaker_3.jpg)</span>

-I also did some integration with the editor, but the amazing Smart Design team did the magic!
-They were able to create a system that generates dynamic pixel-perfect designs with several parameters!
+I also did some integration with our internal design API, but the amazing Smart Design team did the magic!
+They made a design system that generates dynamic pixel-perfect designs with several parameters!

 Once the design is generated, it can be further customized using in the Canva Editor.